intelowlproject/GreedyBear/README.md

 [The Honeynet Project](https://www.honeynet.org) is a non-profit organization working on creating open source cyber security tools and sharing knowledge about cyber threats.

-Thanks to [The Honeynet Project](https://www.honeynet.org) we are providing free public feeds available [here](https://greedybear.honeynet.org).

 #### DigitalOcean

 In 2022 we joined the official [DigitalOcean Open Source Program](https://www.digitalocean.com/open-source?utm_medium=opensource&utm_source=IntelOwl).

-## Maintainers and Key Contributors

-This project was started as a personal Christmas project by [Matteo Lodi](https://twitter.com/matte_lodi) in 2021.

-Special thanks to:
-* [Tim Leonhard](https://github.com/regulartim) for having greatly improved the project and added Machine Learning Models during his master thesis.
-He's the actual Principal Mantainer.
-* [Martina Carella](https://github.com/carellamartina) for having created the GUI during her master thesis.
-* [Daniele Rosetti](https://github.com/drosetti) for helping maintaining the Frontend.